Mediaset owns all pay TV unit after acquiring Telefonica stake

-MILAN Italian broadcaster Mediaset (MS.MI) said on Monday it had acquired an 11.1 percent stake in its pay-TV unit Mediaset Premium from Spanish telephone group Telefonica (TEF.MC).
+MILAN (Reuters) - Italian broadcaster Mediaset (MS.MI) said on Monday it had acquired an 11.1 percent stake in its pay-TV unit Mediaset Premium from Spanish telephone group Telefonica (TEF.MC).

 The broadcaster, controlled by the family of former Prime Minister Silvio Berlusconi, said as a result it now owned the whole of the Premium unit.